gurnec/btcrecover/TUTORIAL.md

 ## Unicode Support ##

-If your password contains any non-[ASCII](https://en.wikipedia.org/wiki/ASCII#ASCII_printable_code_chart) (non-English) characters, you will need to enable Unicode support.
-To enable it, simply double-click the `make-unicode.py` file (you only need to do this once).
-This creates a new file named `btcrecoveru.py`.
+If your password contains any non-[ASCII](https://en.wikipedia.org/wiki/ASCII#ASCII_printable_code_chart) (non-English) characters, you will need to add the `--utf8` command-line option to enable Unicode support.

-Anywhere in this Tutorial where you see mention of the script `btcrecover.py`, use `btcrecoveru.py` instead which is a version with Unicode support.

-Please note that all input to and output from `btcrecoveru.py` must be UTF-8 encoded (either with or without a Byte Order Mark, or "BOM"), so be sure to change the Encoding to UTF-8 when you save any text files.
+Please note that all input to and output from *btcrecover* must be UTF-8 encoded (either with or without a Byte Order Mark, or "BOM"), so be sure to change the Encoding to UTF-8 when you save any text files.
 For example in Windows Notepad, the file *Encoding* setting is right next to the *Save* button in the *File* -> *Save As...* dialog.

 On Windows (but usually not on Linux or OS X), you may have trouble if any of the command line options you need to use contain any non-ASCII characters.
-Usually, if it displays in the command prompt window correctly when you type it in, it will work correctly with `btcrecoveru.py`.
+Usually, if it displays in the command prompt window correctly when you type it in, it will work correctly with `btcrecover.py`.
 If it doesn't display correctly, please read the section describing how to put [command-line options inside the tokens file](#command-line-options-inside-the-tokens-file).

 Also on Windows (but usually not on Linux or OS X), if your password is found it may not be displayed correctly in the command prompt window.
 Here is an example of what an incorrect output might look like: